maxzintel/stupid-simple-cicd/README.md

 * GitHub Action Workflows: Automated workflows for continuous integration and deployment.
 * Comprehensive Documentation: Documentation that a 5 year old could use to set this up for your company.

+**Need something more robust?
+We are working on building out more free-to-use repositories to support your CI/CD and DevOps needs!
+Check out [Stupid Simple Autoscaling](https://github.com/maxzintel/stupid-simple-autoscaling)**

 ## Let's Get Started!

 ### Prerequisites